USPTO Examiner ROHRHOFF DANIEL J - Art Unit 3637

 Office Action Patterns

-On average, applications examined by ROHRHOFF, DANIEL J receive 1.34 office actions before reaching final disposition.
-This places the examiner in the 27% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by ROHRHOFF, DANIEL J receive 1.39 office actions before reaching final disposition.
+This places the examiner in the 21% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Prosecution Timeline